happycollision/articles/2023-01-02-variant-system/article.md

     └── mock.json
 ```

-You'll see that the CSS and images are the same, but the JS is different and we
+You'll see that the CSS and images are the same, but the JavaScript files are
-have a different variant JSON file named `mock.json`.
-If you upload these files
+different and we have a different variant JSON file named `mock.json`.
+If you
-to your server along side your previous uploaded files, you'll get the
+upload these files to your server along side your previous uploaded files,
-following.
+you'll get something like the following.

 ```
 (server)